Alert Message Please update your browser.

 E-closing on a mortgage, explained

 In general, the mortgage closing process involves signing a myriad of papers that signify the transfer and ownership of a home to the borrower.
-Traditionally, this step takes place in person — but closing on a mortgage online, or e-closing, is becoming more and more popular in part due to COVID restrictions.
+Traditionally, this step takes place in person — but closing on a mortgage online, or e-closing, is becoming more and more popular in part due to an increase in completing tasks remotely.

 As families look to relocate, they may also look for faster ways to close on a new property.
 E-closing can be a much faster, and sometimes even more helpful way of finalizing a mortgage.
 For example, If any errors are found in the document, it can be a quick fix to move the closing process along.
 The term e-closing, however, can be a bit deceptive since there are steps that may still need to be in-person.